dotequals/freeso-dashboard-api/README.md

 ## Quick Start Development Guide
 1. `git clone https://github.com/dotequals/freeso-dashboard-api.git`
 2. Install and start the server
   1. `cd freeso-dashboard-api && npm install`
+  2. `cp config.sample.js config.js`
-  2. `npm start`
+  3. `npm start`

 ## Putting Into Production
 These instructions are opinionated and assume Ubuntu 16.04.

 1. `sudo npm install --global pm2`
 2. `git clone https://github.com/dotequals/freeso-dashboard-api.git`
 3. `cd freeso-dashboard-api && npm install`
+4. `cp config.sample.js config.js`
-6. `pm2 start index.js --name freeso-dashboard-api`
+5. `pm2 start index.js --name freeso-dashboard-api`
   - We are using `pm2` to manage and daemonize the project.
   - `pm2` will now restart the app automatically if it crashes or is killed, but not on system startup.
-7. `pm2 startup systemd`
+6. `pm2 startup systemd`
   - The last line of the output is the command you need to run with `sudo`.
 After running that command `systemd` will run `pm2` for your user on boot and `pm2` will run your node application
-8. Modify `/etc/nginx/sites-available/default` and in the `location /` block, change the localhost port to match what the node app listens on (`3683`)
+7. Modify `/etc/nginx/sites-available/default` and in the `location /` block, change the localhost port to match what the node app listens on (`3683`)
-9. Make sure the configuration is error free by running `sudo nginx -t` and then restart nginx with `sudo systemctl restart nginx`
+8. Make sure the configuration is error free by running `sudo nginx -t` and then restart nginx with `sudo systemctl restart nginx`

 ## `pm2` Production Notes